fujaba/fulibFx/docs/controller/9-call-order.md

 public class ExampleController {

     // Constructor, elements etc.
-    // This controller has a sub-controller defined in the FXML file
+    // This controller has a subcomponent defined in the FXML file

     @onInit
     public void onInit() {